kalpandemanjushri12/Python_Codes/README.md

 3. The Python script (k-mer_occurence) allows users to extract and analyze k-mers (subsequences of length k) from a given DNA sequence.
 This is useful for identifying recurring patterns, analyzing genetic motifs, and studying sequence complexity in biological data.

-4. The Python script (Reverse_Complement_DNA) required in various bioinformatics analyses, such as primer design and sequence alignment.
-As DNA is double stranded and shares complimentary base pairing with corresponding nucleotide hence it is necessary to study reverse complement .
+4. The Python script (Complement_DNA) required in various bioinformatics analyses, such as primer design and sequence alignment.
+As DNA is double stranded and shares complimentary base pairing with corresponding nucleotide hence it is necessary to study complement .